Not sure about your Myers Briggs personality type yet?

 This introversion allows INFPs to explore their rich inner world, where they spend a great deal of time reflecting on their values, goals, and the deeper meaning of life.
 They often have an idealized vision of how they want their lives to unfold, which can sometimes lead to moments of frustration when reality does not align with their inner desires.
 Their introspective nature also leads them to seek personal growth and understanding, which can be a lifelong journey.

-2. Intuition (N): Visionary, Idealistic, and Future-Oriented
+2. iNtuition (N): Visionary, Idealistic, and Future-Oriented

-The Intuition function in INFPs means they are drawn to possibilities and abstract ideas.
+The iNtuition function in INFPs means they are drawn to possibilities and abstract ideas.
 They are future-oriented, often thinking about what could be rather than what is.
 This makes them natural dreamers and visionaries, as they have an innate ability to imagine different futures and are motivated by a sense of possibility.
 INFPs are fascinated by abstract concepts, philosophies, and the big questions of life, often contemplating topics like the meaning of existence, human potential, or societal change.

 Because of their ability to see beyond the present moment, INFPs are often idealistic, envisioning a world that reflects their deeply held values of love, justice, and authenticity.
 However, their idealism can sometimes make them feel disillusioned when the world fails to meet their lofty expectations, leading to feelings of frustration or sadness.